MarvinKweyu/fancy-git/README.md

 That's a prompt changer to show a few cool git informations about your repository on terminal.
 You can choose among predefined styles and enjoy all the aliases it provides you.

-Feel free for contributing, pull requests and issues are always welcome! ;) Know how to contribute [here](https://github.com/diogocavilha/fancy-git#contributing-rocket)
+Feel free for contributing, pull requests and issues are always welcome! :wink:

+Know how to contribute by [clicking here](https://github.com/diogocavilha/fancy-git#contributing-rocket)

 :bookmark: [You can check out the changelog here](https://github.com/diogocavilha/fancy-git/blob/master/CHANGELOG.md)